base/base/docs/specs/governance/governor.md

 #### `editProposalType`

 Edit the type of a proposal that is still active.
 This function MUST only be callable by the manager.
+Additionally, this function MUST revert if either the proposal or proposal type doesn't exist.

 ```solidity
 function editProposalType(uint256 _proposalId, uint8 _proposalType) external
 ```

-This function MUST revert if the proposal type is not already configured.
-Additionally, this function MUST emit the `ProposalTypeUpdated` event.
+This function MUST emit the `ProposalTypeUpdated` event.

 #### `execute`

 Execute a successful proposal.
-This MUST only be possible when the quorum is reached, the vote is successful, and the deadline is reached.
+This MUST only be possible when the proposal has reached quorum and is considered successful in terms of votes.

 ```solidity
 function execute(address[] memory _targets, uint256[] memory _values, bytes[] memory _calldatas, bytes32 _descriptionHash) external payable returns (uint256)